-Away from the river valleys the surface materials in Hardwick are primarily glacial till, (sometimes called boulder clay because it is composed of clay, boulders of intermediate sizes, or a mixture of these).
+Away from the river valleys the surface materials in Hardwick are primarily glacial till.
 In wet areas, the surface materials will be peat and muck.
 The valley bottoms and floodplains are dominated by sand and gravel river deposits and, because highways usually follow rivers, these are best developed along Routes 14, 15, and 16.
 Additionally, there are glacial kames (steep-sided mounds of sand and gravel deposited by a melting ice sheet) along Route 16 near East Hardwick and along the north side of Route 15 towards Wolcott.